babykarte/babykarte.github.io/privacypolicy.md

 Babykarte uses data from the OpenStreetMap Community for displaying its map and other data like address, opening hours and other POI data.
 The OpenStreetMap Foundation hosts these datas on their own servers.
 Head over their [Privacy Policy]( https://wiki.osmfoundation.org/wiki/Privacy_Policy).
 They receive the following information from the Babykarte: Which filters are selected, user language and die coordinates of the map.
 Your browser might send additional data to OpenStreetMap-Server like the browser's name, operating system's name etc.

 **It's not technically possible to provide information about the data collected.
 We don't collect data by ourselves und we don't task someone else to do it for us.
 We don't know anything about you.
 The third Parties might collect data about you.**

+## Hinweis zur verantwortlichen Stelle

+Responsible for data processing on this website:

+		Michael Brandtner
+		Weißenburgstraße 3
+		24116 Kiel

+		Telefon: 0431 64367480
+		E-Mail: brandtner_michael@yahoo.de

+A natural or juristical person is responsible who alone or in a community decides about the purpose and the medium of processing of personal data (e.g. Name, E-Mail address etc.)

+## Right to appeal at the appropriate supervisory body
+A victim can report breaks against the GDPR to a supervisory body.
+The victim can do this at a supervisory body in his/her country, his/her place of work or at the place of the break.
+The right of appeal is without prejudice to any other administrative or judicial remedies.

 ## Description of user data (Definition)
 Babykarte doesn't collect user data, but it redirects it to third parties.